 13:45 - What are some key takeaways for those looking to increase collaboration between risk functions?

-Brian Schwartz is a Partner in PwC's Risk Assurance Practice and the primary author of the Global Risk Study.
+Brian Schwartz is a Partner in PwC's Risk and Regulatory practice and the primary author of the Global Risk Study.
 With over 30 years of experience, Brian has a diverse background with deep risk management and internal audit experiences and capabilities, including consulting and corporate leadership roles as Chief Audit Executive, Compliance Officer and member of Risk Oversight Committee.
 Brian has worked with companies across sectors.
 He has a proven track record of helping companies think through emerging and future risks and providing with the right, tailored solutions to address those risks and concerns.

 Travis Ringger is a Director in PwC's Digital Risk Solutions practice specializing in designing and building data science solutions that improve performance.
 He helps organizations make better decisions, and provide assurance around regulatory, compliance, and other business risks.
 Travis' specific areas of focus include natural language processing (NLP) and unstructured data analytics.
 He leads development teams building new software and bringing solutions to market.
 He also collaborates with technology partners to produce unique solutions combining business expertise with the latest technology.